spacetelescope/stpipe/docs/source/model_library.rst

 error can be avoided by only borrowing each model once (it's ok to borrow more than one model if they are at different positions in the library).

-`BorrowError` exceptions can also be triggered when trying to replace a model in the library.
+`~stpipe.library.BorrowError` exceptions can also be triggered when trying to replace a model in the library.

 .. code-block:: pycon